 The bench you think on

 Working memory is the mental workspace where everything else happens.
 It is the short-term bench you lay numbers, words, or instructions on while you think about them.
-On the test you will repeat sequences back forwards and backwards, hold a sentence in mind while answering a question about it, or reproduce a block pattern you have just seen.
+On the test you will repeat sequences back forwards and backwards or reproduce a block pattern you have just seen.

 Working memory is in some ways the most fundamental factor.
 If your working memory is small, every problem feels harder than it should — you run out of bench space.
 People with attention disorders almost always show low working-memory scores; so do people who are simply tired, hungry, or stressed on the day of the test.
 Working memory is the most state-dependent of the five factors, which is one reason the Stanford-Binet allows re-testing within six months without practice effects becoming a serious problem.